 Concessions offered for

 I offer a free initial phone or Zoom call for up to 30 minutes - ask any questions that will help you make the right choice about who you work with.

-My standard fee is £50 for a 1hr one-to-one session, or £65 for couples, with some flexibility for financial difficulties – see the fees page on my website for more details including for longer sessions (www.innerknowing.co.uk/prices.html).
-Or call me on 07734 364362, and I'll be happy to discuss options.
+My standard 1 hour fee is £50 for a one-to-one session, or £75 for couples, with some flexibility if you're in financial difficulty – see the fees page on my website for more details (www.innerknowing.co.uk/prices.html).
+Sessions longer than 1 hour are possible, and are recommended for couples.
+Or call me on 07734 364362, and I'll be happy to discuss how we make it work for you.

 Daytimes and early evenings (Tuesday, Thursday, Friday) for individual and couples counselling.
-I've got occasional Monday/Wednesday availability too.
+I've got occasional Monday/Wednesday availability too, usually just online.

 NEXT STEPS TO WORKING WITH ME